ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 JudgeIt is an automated evaluation framework built to accurately and efficiently assess various Generative AI pipelines, including RAG, multi-turn query rewriting (conversation memory), text-to-SQL conversion, and more.
 This service allows users to conduct batch evaluations across these different Generative AI pipelines.
 Users can input datasets containing generated text along with corresponding golden text.
 JudgeIt then employs an LLM-as-a-judge to perform similarity evaluations between these inputs, mimicking human evaluation and providing an accurate assessment of the GenAI pipeline's performance.

-his results in saving 30 times the time spent on manual testing for each RAG pipeline version, allowing AI engineers to run 10 times more experiments and achieve the desired accuracy much faster.
+This results in saving 30 times the time spent on manual testing for each RAG pipeline version, allowing AI engineers to run 10 times more experiments and achieve the desired accuracy much faster.

 <!-- ![JudgeIt Flow](/images/flow-diagram.png) -->